This post contains affiliate links.

 Build up your strength

 Having strong muscles is vital for running to prevent injury.
+This is true for anyone who runs and not just if you have scoliosis.
+However, scoliosis causes muscle imbalances and running will quickly reveal any weaknesses!
 Again, I learnt this the hard way and have always been afraid of weights etc in case I damage my back.
 This was the WRONG thing to do as it left me very weak and vulnerable to injury.
-I now know that it’s vital to complement running with strengthening exercises such as Pilates or any exercises focusing on the core muscles.
-I have been doing Body Pump classes for about 6 months now and am looking to start a class that just focuses on the core muscles soon.
-Exercises like The Plank are fantastic for building core strength.
+I now know that it’s vital to complement running with strengthening exercises such as Pilates or any exercises focusing on the core and glute muscles.

 Wear decent trainers